 In time-initiated regeneration, the unit is set to regenerate a certain number of times a week, based on information provided by a built-in timer.
 This takes place at a specific time of day, usually overnight, when the demand for water is minimal.

-If your softener uses demand regeneration, on the other hand, it will track how much water is used and set the unit to regenerate once a specific amount of water has passed through.
+If your softener uses demand regeneration, on the other hand, it will track how much water is used and signal the unit to regenerate once a specific amount of water has passed through.

-Demand regeneration is more efficient, but it could occur at any time of day, depending on your water usage.
+Demand regeneration is more efficient, but it could occur at any time of day if the unit is not configured or programmed properly.
 However, you can usually schedule a recharge on the system’s menu.

 How Long Does Water Softener Regeneration Take?